-In order to offer a helping hand with the current situation caused by the coronavirus, Bodegas Masaveu is participating in several campaigns to help with this unprecedented health crisis.
+In order to offer a helping hand with the current situation caused by the coronavirus, Masaveu Family Wineries is participating in several campaigns to help with this unprecedented health crisis.

 ‘Wine tourism for health workers’